 The example above issues the following command:

 sudo is required to allow kubefwd access to /etc/hosts on the local workstation.
-While kubefwd is running, DNS entries are temporarily placed in /etc/hosts, pointing all Service names found in the Namespace to the loopback network interface on the local workstation. sudo is also required to allow the binding of low port numbers, like port 80 on IP address assigned to the local on the workstation.
+While kubefwd is running, DNS entries are temporarily placed in /etc/hosts, pointing all Service names found in the Namespace to the loopback network interface on the local workstation. sudo is also required to bind low port numbers, like port 80, on the loopback IP addresses kubefwd assigns on the workstation.
 If you don’t have administrator access to the local workstation or don’t wish to use sudo you can run kubefwd in a docker container.
 I go over specifics for Docker further down in this article.

 After kubefwd begins forwarding Services from a Namespace they can be accessed directly on the local workstation.
-The example above illustrates using curl to call an HTTP Service called ok on port 80 followed Elasticsearch on port 9200.
+The example above illustrates using curl to call an HTTP Service called ok on port 80, followed by Elasticsearch on port 9200.

 Local access to a Service named ok listening on port 80 in the-project Namespace on a remote Kubernetes cluster: